 - Level 5 Practitioner Diploma in Clinical Hypnotherapy, validated by the GHSC.

-The Dual Diploma runs for two years part-time, term-time only.
+The Dual Diploma runs for two years part-time, one evening per week during term time.
 There are 370 guided learning hours in total, including 120 hours face to face.
-Most students plan for additional independent study and reading time alongside the taught sessions.
+Most students allow additional time for independent study and reading alongside the taught sessions.

-Teaching takes place on Saturdays from 1pm to 4pm at St Mary's Millennium Centre, West Derby, Liverpool, L12 5EA.
+Teaching takes place on Saturdays from 1pm to 4pm at Our Lady's & St Swithin RC Primary School, Parkstile Lane, Croxteth, Liverpool, L11 0BQ.
 Sessions are mainly in person with some online teaching, designed to be interactive and practical.

 Hypnotherapy: at least three case studies covering single and multi-session work, with ongoing observation of practical skills.
 Assessment is by your course tutor with independent sampling for moderation.